dekotale/GameBar-Overlay/README.md

 Just clone the repo into `~/.local/share/gnome-shell/extensions/gamebar-overlay@dekotale.github.io` and enable the extension via GNOME Extensions app or similar.

+## Dependencies
+Installing these packages is optional, but they will provide additional functionality to this extension.

+- `libgtop` - required for the System Monitor addon.
+- `hwdata` - needed to read your hardware model.

 ## Usage

 Open the Overlay by clicking the top-bar button or by pressing `Super + G`